getslash/slash/doc/building_solution.rst

 **slashrc file**
   If the file ``~/.slash/slashrc`` exists, it is loaded and executed as a regular Python file by Slash on startup.

-**SHAKEDOWN_SETTINGS**
+**SLASH_SETTINGS**
-  If an environment variable named ``SHAKEDOWN_SETTINGS`` exists, it is assumed to point at a file path or URL to laod as a regular Python file on startup.
+  If an environment variable named ``SLASH_SETTINGS`` exists, it is assumed to point at a file path or URL to laod as a regular Python file on startup.